Synopsis of a Unified Theory for All Forces and Matter

 The tradition of physics, initiated from Newton, is to describe a physical system by dynamical laws, usually in terms of differential equations.
 To determine the (classical or quantum) state of the system, the initial (as well as boundary) conditions have to be given regardless of dynamical laws.
 Different allowed initial conditions lead to different solutions to dynamical laws.
 Such a tradition is called Newton's paradigm \cite{Smolin-PT}, which is believed not to apply to the whole Universe.
 For the unique Universe the initial conditions must themselves be a part of physical laws.
 Thus, if any form of the theory of everything is conceivable at all, it must unify dynamical laws and states, i.e., break down the distinction between dynamical laws and initial conditions \cite{Smolin-unify} such that it applies to the Universe as a whole.

-Recently, we attempted another unification by unifying spacetime and matter as information via an informationally-complete quantum field theory, which describes elementary fermions, their gauge fields and spacetime (gravity) as a trinity \cite{ICQT,icQFT}.
-Therein, complete physical information of the trinity is encoded in dual entanglement---spacetime-matter entanglement and matter-matter (elementary fermions and their gauge fields, together as matter) entanglement.
-The basic state-dynamics postulate \cite{icQFT} is that the Universe is self-created into a state $\left\vert e,\omega;A...,\psi ...\right\rangle $ of all physical contents (spacetime and matter), from no spacetime and no matter, with the least action ($\hbar=c=1$)
+Recently, we attempted another unification by unifying spacetime and matter as information via an information-complete quantum field theory, which describes elementary fermions, their gauge fields and spacetime (gravity) as a trinity \cite{ICQT,icQFT}.
+Therein, complete physical information of the trinity is encoded in dual entanglement---spacetime-matter entanglement and \textquotedblleft programmed\textquotedblright\ entanglement between elementary fermions and their gauge fields (together as matter), a fact called the information-completeness principle (ICP).
+The basic state-dynamics postulate \cite{icQFT} is that the Universe is self-created into a state $\left\vert e,\omega;A...,\psi...\right\rangle $ of all physical contents (spacetime and matter), from no spacetime and no matter, with the least action ($\hbar=c=1$)